Spring Boot 4 with Virtual Threads and Structured Concurrency: Production Migration Guide

 Spring Boot 4 Virtual Threads: Revolutionizing Java Concurrency

 Spring Boot 4 virtual threads represent a paradigm shift in how Java applications handle concurrent workloads.
-With Project Loom now fully integrated, Spring Boot 4 enables developers to write simple, synchronous-looking code that scales to millions of concurrent connections.
-Therefore, the traditional reactive programming model is no longer the only path to high-throughput applications.
-This comprehensive guide walks you through migrating existing Spring Boot applications to leverage virtual threads and structured concurrency effectively.
+With Project Loom now fully integrated into the JDK, Spring Boot 4 lets developers write simple, synchronous-looking code that scales to enormous numbers of concurrent connections.
+Therefore, the reactive programming model is no longer the only path to high-throughput services.
+This comprehensive guide walks through what virtual threads actually are, how to migrate existing applications, how structured concurrency tames parallel work, and — just as importantly — where this technology does not help.

-The evolution from platform threads to virtual threads eliminates the fundamental tension between code readability and scalability.
+The move from platform threads to virtual threads eliminates the long-standing tension between code readability and scalability.
 Moreover, structured concurrency provides a framework for managing concurrent tasks as a single unit of work, preventing common pitfalls like thread leaks and orphaned tasks.
-Consequently, Spring Boot 4 applications can achieve the throughput of reactive systems while maintaining the simplicity of imperative programming.
+Consequently, Spring Boot 4 applications can approach the throughput of reactive systems while keeping the debuggability and stack traces of plain imperative code.

 Understanding Virtual Threads in Spring Boot 4

 Virtual threads are lightweight threads managed by the JVM rather than the operating system.
-Unlike platform threads, which map 1:1 to OS threads and consume significant memory, virtual threads are multiplexed onto a small pool of carrier threads.
-Furthermore, the JVM automatically unmounts virtual threads from carrier threads when they perform blocking operations, allowing other virtual threads to run.
-As a result, you can create millions of virtual threads without exhausting system resources.
+Unlike platform threads, which map 1:1 to OS threads and each reserve a sizable stack, virtual threads are multiplexed onto a small pool of carrier threads.
+Furthermore, the JVM automatically unmounts a virtual thread from its carrier whenever the thread performs a blocking operation, freeing that carrier to run other virtual threads.
+As a result, an application can have a very large number of virtual threads in flight without exhausting system resources.

 // Spring Boot 4 configuration for virtual threads